Wednesday, February 06, 2008

 Here we see talented Bob Skinstad have a crack at a simple one from straight in front.
 Ex Chiefs captain, stalwart Johnno Gibbs slotted a pretty flat looking kick against the Cats a few years back.
 And then, who could forget Mat Dunnings masterpiece.

-There are probably a few others out there, but these are some of the better ones we've come across.
+There are probably a few others out there, but these are some of the best we've come across.